 The Telegraph's Ambrose Evans-Pritchard is out with a notable article predicting the return of a gold standard "as the world order unravels."
 We notice he's careful not to write "new world order," though it's likely the Anglosphere power elites aim at creating one.
 It was featured at Drudge, LewRockwell.com and elsewhere.

 Since 2008, we've been suggesting that the dollar reserve system is probably finished and in this article, Evans-Pritchard not only predicts its doom but also suggests that the new monetary order will include gold.
-We've been predicting this for years.
+Good for him.
+We've been suggesting that for years.
 We think that what the elites want to set up is a currency basket that includes gold and that will be utilized worldwide, a global currency in other words.

 It's good to see that libertarian-conservative Congressman Ron Paul has suggested the same strategy (competing currencies/money).
 He's taken the lead on these all-important issues.
 In fact, Ron Paul was in the news just the other day for questioning Federal Reserve Chairman Ben Bernanke about fiat money and why the Fed's various stimuli hadn't worked.
 Here's some of what he said: